 Alternatives to R-22 in Residential Air Conditioning

 As R-22 is gradually phased out, non-ozone-depleting alternative refrigerants are being introduced.
 Under the Clean Air Act, EPA reviews alternatives to ozone-depleting substances to evaluate their effects on human health and the environment.
 EPA has reviewed several alternatives to R-22 for household and light commercial air conditioning and has compiled a list of substitutes that EPA has determined are acceptable.
-One of these substitutes is R-410A, a blend of hydrofluorocarbons (HFCs) that does not contribute to depletion of the ozone layer, but, like R-22, contributes to global warming.
+One of these substitutes is R-410A, a blend of hydrofluorocarbons (HFCs) that does not contribute to the depletion of the ozone layer, but, like R-22, contributes to global warming.
 R-410A is manufactured and sold under various trade names, including GENETRON AZ-20®, SUVA 410A®, Forane® 410A, and Puron®.
 An additional refrigerant on the list of acceptable substitutes for R-22 in residential air conditioners and other products is R-407C.
-Residential air conditioners and heat pumps using R-407C are not available in the U.S., but are commonly found in Europe.
+Residential air conditioners and heat pumps using R-407C are not available in the U.S. but are commonly found in Europe.
 EPA will continue to review new non-ozone-depleting refrigerants as they are developed.